nikclayton/afe/README.md

 - Health checking the backends - a mechanism to ensure the proxy notices if a backend becomes slow or non-responsive, and to (temporarily) remove that backend from the backend pool

 - ACLs on the endpoints.
 I would block access to `/metrics` earlier in the network, but it's good defense-in-depth practice to block it here too (e.g., require requests come from IPs known to be internal to the organisation)

+- Health checking should be a library for reuse in other servers, and protected by an ACL.

+- Explicit resource requirements in the Helm/Kubernetes configuration.